nodogsplash/nodogsplash/docs/source/compile.rst

 Linux/Unix
 **********

-The Libmicrohttpd library is a dependency of NoDogSplash so you must first iInstall libmicrohttpd including the header files (often called -dev package).
+The Libmicrohttpd library is a dependency of NoDogSplash so you must first install libmicrohttpd including the header files (often called -dev package).
 Then proceed to download the NoDogSplash source files:

 .. code::